fedarko/sheepgut/README.md

 be useful for some of the notebooks which take a while to run).

 #### Troubleshooting an "internal server error" when running Jupyter notebooks
+When trying to log in to a Jupyter notebook session, you get an error that shows up in the browser as `500: Internal Server Error`.
-If you get an error named `500: Internal Server Error` when trying to access a Jupyter notebook server, and the Jupyter server produces an error that looks like `ImportError: libffi.so.7: cannot open shared object file: No such file or directory`, then this is a known issue with using conda and Jupyter -- see [this GitHub issues comment](https://github.com/conda/conda/issues/9038#issuecomment-627698375) for details.
+If the Jupyter server program produces an error that looks like `ImportError: libffi.so.7: cannot open shared object file: No such file or directory`, then this is a known issue with using conda and Jupyter -- see [this GitHub issues comment](https://github.com/conda/conda/issues/9038#issuecomment-627698375) for details.

+I ran into this error a few times.
+The solution resembles that described in the GitHub issues comment above:

+1. `cd` into the `lib/` folder for your conda environment: for an environment named `sheepgut`, for example, this is (at least on my system's conda installation) `cd ~/miniconda3/envs/sheepgut/lib/`

+2. Figure out what versions of `libffi.so*` you have in this folder.
+Something like `ls -ahlt libffi.so*` should work -- at least for my installation, I had multiple versions of `libffi.so*` in this folder.
+However, all but one of these were just [symlinks](https://en.wikipedia.org/wiki/Symbolic_link) to a file named `libffi.so.6.0.4`.

+3. Depending on what version you got the `ImportError` regarding, set up a symlink of that name to the `libffi.so*` file that you actually have installed.
+For me, I ran `ln -s libffi.so.6.0.4 libffi.so.7` to fix the problem.

+Once you've set up the symlink, you can restart the Jupyter notebook and you should be able to log in.
+(Obvious caveat:
+[libffi](https://en.wikipedia.org/wiki/Libffi) is almost as old as I am and I don't know how it works)

 #### Notebook outputs